 As this year has progressed I have talked and thought a lot about privacy and secrecy, and the difference between them.
 It’s been the Big Idea of the year for me.
 I hope that you know the difference between privacy and secrecy.
 I hope that the people around you know it too.
-The more I think about it the more it strikes me that many of my former friends, and some of my family, don’t know the difference.
+The more I think about it the more it strikes me that many people I have known don’t know the difference.
 They keep secrets and they fail to respect other people’s privacy.
 It’s all the wrong way round.
 Back in January I posted this piece, “Keeping secrets will kill you”.
 [Re-reading it in 2022, I decided that it should not be available for just anyone to stumble across.
 I have password protected it with the same set of characters I use for my drafts, versions of documents that I do not want anybody to open accidentally.]
 The post included these words:

 I don’t have many secrets.
 I find them tiring, just like lies and personal conflict.
 But other people have shared their secrets with me; I have become the repository of their secrets.
 If you want to affect my peace of mind just start any sentence with “Don’t tell anyone, but …” Maybe it makes them feel better.
 It always makes me feel worse.